 I chose a simple shortbread to showcase my violet sugar, because it’s pretty fast and simple to make and only requires three ingredients.
 Which means these sweethearts – from harvest to serving plate, took me less than two hours.
 But that said, you’ll need a food processor otherwise be prepared to be mincing and mortaring for another hour at least!

 It took me 10 minutes to harvest just under half a cup of blossoms.
 And while it was almost painful to whiz these beautiful blossoms up in the food processor with 1/2 cup of sugar, the deed was done in less than 30 seconds.
 The cookies all told took me an hour and because they were tiny, they cooled very quickly allowing the application of an icing sugar glaze to lay the base for the sugar.

-I like the violet sugar as fresh as possible because of the flavour.
-Once it dried it becomes more subtle.
-Once dipped they are ready for eating, and one bite is all that is necessary to understand why the violet is one of the most popular edible flowers in the world.
+I like the violet sugar as fresh as possible.
+Once it dried it tends to lose some of its fragrance and flavour, and the colour becomes less vibrant, paler and more subtle.
+Once dipped in the sugar the cookies are ready for eating, and one bite is all that is necessary to understand why the violet is one of the most popular edible flowers in the world.